 One limitation is that the circuit is fully dependent on the input voltage that is supplied to the circuit.
 Supplying less than might have unintended consequences with the more than likely outcome being that the circuit will only be able to retract the antenna.

-As an example, a voltage of being supplied to the circuit results in the "low" voltage generated by the regulator being which has the surprising effect of lowering the antenna instead of extending it.
+being supplied to the circuit results in the "low" voltage generated by the regulator being which has the surprising effect of lowering the antenna instead of extending it.

 While testing, if both extend and retract buttons on the remote have the effect of just lowering the antenna, at different speeds, then make sure to measure the input voltage because it just might be lower than the nominal voltage.